hydroo/ramsey-number-5/test-8/README.txt

 I'd need to redo it.
 At the moment it wouldn't help much as this part contributes almost no time.
 But in Test-7 for deeper searches it could be beneficial.

+# Make hAvailableNodes constant - 10th Nov 2022

+This avoids copying/constructing/destroying this data structure and thus improves performance by 30-40%

+    R(4,4) =?
+9    2.7
+    R(4,4) =?
+10  129.5